acrucetta/mente/src/md/nand_to_tetris.md

-## Nand to Tetris - Coursera Notes
+## Nand to Tetris

+### Logic Gates

+Multiplexer: Can select and output based on a sel input
+- in: A, B, sel
+- out: A mux B

+4-Way Multiplexer: Holds two select bits
+- In
+  - A, B, C, D
+  - In: SEL0, SEL1
+- Out
+  - 00 - A
+  - 01 - B
+  - 10 - C
+  - 11 - D

+8-Way Mux: Similar to 4 way but holds 3 selector bits.
+- We can use a Mux to select between two 4 way mux

-Machine Language: Overview
+### Machine Language: Overview

 It needs to tell the hardware what to do (operations), it needs to know which instruction to perform at a given space of time, and it needs to tell the hardware what to operate on (addressing).